nfinit/databook/hw/cpu.VR4100.markdown

 | VR4131 | 2001 | VR4130  | 16 KiB + 16 KiB  |   200       MHz | 130 nm UX4 |
 | VR4133 | 2002 | VR4130  | 16 KiB + 16 KiB  |   266       MHz | 130 nm UX4 |

-Active development on the VR4100 family continued for around 6 years, from the original 33 MHz VR4101 of 1996 to the 266 MHz VR4133 of 2002.
-Through this period, the core architecture stayed mostly the same barring occasional instruction set enhancements and process shrinks, with most other innovation occurring in the cache memories and peripherals attached to the core.
+Active development on the VR4100 family began in 1995 with the 33 MHz VR4101 and ended with the 266 MHz VR4133 in 2002, through these 7 years the fundamental design stayed the same with most innovation being focused on the manufacturing process and peripheral sets, which improved significantly with each generation.